odoo-dev/odoo/doc/howtos/rdtraining/01_architecture.rst

 None of these elements is mandatory: some modules may only add data files (e.g. country-specific accounting configuration), while others add business objects.
 During this training, we will create business objects, object views and data files.
+:ref:`Web controllers <howto/rdtraining/G_website>` and
-Web controllers and static web data are the topic of advanced trainings.
+:ref:`static web data <howto/rdtraining/I_jswidget>` are covered by advanced sections.

 Module structure
 ----------------